 In 2005, a group of librarians from academic, health sciences, and public libraries formed a planning group to develop ways for libraries to work together to ensure improved access to health information for North Carolinians.
 The State Library of North Carolina, using LSTA funds, supported this effort as well as the development of a portal of health information pages to be added to NC Health Info.
 Launched in 2006, the portal consists of easy-to-use, reliable health information pages on topics important to North Carolinians.
 Available in English and Spanish, the pages are compiled and reviewed biannually by volunteer librarians.

-Today the Health Sciences Library supports and manages both pieces of NC Health Info to answer the public's health questions.
-"Go Local" remains a key component of NC Health Info with links to over 6,500 health facilities, providers, and programs in all 100 of North Carolinas counties.
-The portal provides links to information about researching illness; choosing a doctor; evaluating health information; mental health; medications; treatments and procedures; health care; insurance; wellness; and current health news as well as information on more than 50 health concerns and issues.
+Today NC Health Info is a fully supported service of the Health Sciences Library.
+It provides links to information about researching illness; choosing a doctor; evaluating health information; mental health; medications; treatments and procedures; health care; insurance; wellness; and current health news as well as information on more than 50 health concerns and issues.
 The Providers & Services section helps users understand the various kinds of medical providers that are available to manage many health conditions and provides links to directories to help locate them.
 NC Health Info also links users with answers to their health questions through the Health Sciences Library Ask a Librarian service.